ethagnawl/docker-front-end-workflow-demo/README.md

 shared with your teammates, which contains everything it needs in order to do its task.
 There is also _zero_ chance of causing conflicts on your host system because you've added/removed/upgraded/downgraded packages in order to satisfy the current project's dependency requirements.
+(Caveat: Docker versions and image/container tag names could potentially cause conflicts.
+You'll probably want to come up with a convention for the latter.)